Trade Networks and Firm Value: Evidence from the US-China Trade War

 81 Pages Posted: 26 Aug 2018 Last revised: 5 Dec 2019

 Date Written: September 10, 2019

 This paper evaluates the financial implications of policy shocks for global production networks.
-We exploit various announcements of tariff hikes across a wide range of goods by both the US and Chinese governments in 2018-2019 as events, starting with the presidential referendum issued by the Trump administration on 22 March 2018, to study the impact of trade policy shocks on firms’ stock market performance.
-Using various novel datasets, we document significantly heterogeneous responses by firms to the announcements, depending on their direct and indirect exposure through global value chains to US-China trade.
-In particular, US firms that are more dependent on exports to and imports from China have lower stock returns and higher default risks around the announcement dates, while reduced import competition from China plays a limited role.
-Consistent patterns of stock price reactions are also found among Chinese firms.
-Two reverse experiments in 2019 further validate how the complex structure of global trade determines firms’ stock market reactions to policy shocks.
+We use the announcements of tariff increases on a wide range of goods by the U.S. and Chinese governments in 2018-2019 as events, starting with the presidential memorandum issued by the Trump administration on March 22, 2018, to study the impact of trade policy shocks on firms’ stock market performance.
+Using various novel datasets, we document that firms’ stock market responses to the announcements are determined by the degree of their direct exposure to U.S.-China trade and their indirect exposure through the global value chains.
+In particular, U.S. firms that are more dependent on exports to and imports from China have lower stock returns and higher default risk around the announcement dates, whereas the reduced import competition from China has a limited effect on the firms.
+We also find consistent patterns of stock market reactions by Chinese firms.
+Two reverse experiments in 2019 further validate how the complex structure of global trade shapes stock market reactions to policy shocks.

 Keywords: firm value, event study, trade policy, offshoring, global value chains